GLOBAL MARKETS-Shares rally on China stimulus hopes, strong European data

 Europe's broad FTSEurofirst 300 index closed up 1.16 percent at 1,415.58.

-"People are getting a little bit geared up for the Fed next week," said Aaron Kohli, an interest rate strategist at BMO Capital Markets in New York.

-The renewed risk appetite helped the dollar gain against the safe-haven yen, but the greenback still inched lower against the euro.
-The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.40 percent .
+The renewed risk appetite led the dollar to gain against the safe-haven yen, but the greenback still inched lower against the euro.
+The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.24 percent .

-U.S. gold futures for December delivery settled down 40 cents at $1,121 an ounce, as uncertainty over the U.S interest rate hike persisted.
+"The market is trading more risk-on across the board," said BNP Paribas FX strategist Sam Lynton-Brown in London.

-Expectations of higher rates, which would lift the opportunity cost of holding non-yielding bullion while boosting the dollar, have pushed the metal 5 percent lower this year and remain gold's biggest driver, analysts said.
-(Reporting by Sam Forgione; additional reporting by Nigel Stephenson in London and Caroline Valetkevitch and Karen Brettell in New York; Editing by Chizu Nomiyama)
+Spot gold prices were last up $2.43 or 0.22 percent, to $1,121.53 an ounce.
+(Reporting by Sam Forgione; additional reporting by Nigel Stephenson in London and Tanya Agrawal in Bengaluru; Editing by Chizu Nomiyama)

 * BAYTEX ANNOUNCES CLOSING OF PEACE RIVER ACQUISITION Source text for Eikon: Further company coverage: